jtackaberry/reaticulate/usage.md

     During live recordings, when articulations are activated Reaticulate will inject the Program Change event into Reaper's Virtual MIDI Keyboard queue, so in order to ensure articulation changes get recorded, be sure to configure the track to input from All MIDI Inputs while recording (right click on the Record Arm button on the track and select <code>Input: MIDI | All MIDI Inputs | All Channels</code> (or any specific channel of your choice) from the menu.
 </p>

-A **bank** is a collection of articulations that generally describes a multi-articulation patch of a virtual instrument.
-Reaticulate banks are analogous to **articulation maps** that you might have seen in other DAWs, and the term can be used interchangeably.
+A **bank** (i.e. articulation map) is a collection of articulations that generally describes a multi-articulation patch of a virtual instrument.
 A track can contain a number of banks provided there are no conflicting articulations (program numbers) between banks assigned to the same MIDI source channel (see below) on a given track.

 Once added, each bank has a few UI elements:
 * A selection of one of the existing factory or user banks (see below)